spack/spack/lib/spack/docs/getting_started.rst

 ^^^

 PGI comes with two sets of compilers for C++ and Fortran, distinguishable by their names.
-"Old" compilers:
+Old compilers:

 .. code-block:: yaml